roidelapluie/blog/content/articles/openldap-ssl.md

     :::bash
     mv rootCA.prm /etc/openldap/cacerts/e6adf2fd.0

-When you will to your LDAP search again with -1, you should see that the certidicate is shown:
+When you will to your LDAP search again with -1, you should see that the certificate is shown:

     :::text
     $ ldapsearch -H ldaps://172.28.5.5 -d -1